 Chronic Pain & Writing

-About a year and a half after stepping back, I came down with the worst migraine you could ever imagine… and it never went away (it’s been over three years now).
+About a year and a half after stepping back, I came down with the worst migraine you could ever imagine… and it never went away… for four years straight, my head always hurt.

 What I’m Up To Today

 I took over as the ministry director of FindYourTrueBeauty.com.
 I am working on publishing the next book of devotions for teen girls.
 It’s taking longer than I hoped, but it is a work in progress.

 I am part of the administrative team for the Christian Indie Author Network.

 Altogether, I have written and contributed to over two dozen books since I started writing.
 You can find them on Amazon here.